‘Big Brother 19’ Spoilers: HoH Paul Calls Jessica’s Bluff – Temptation Competition Players Revealed

 — Taylor Allen (@TaylorAllen133) July 28, 2017

-Paul encouraged Mark to play, according to BB19 spoilers from the live feeds, and that will entice Elena to also play in the comp.
-It seems that more will choose to play than not and the process to enlist for the comp is for houseguests to go upstairs to the Den of Temptation to announce whether or not they will play.
-This means they will announce without knowing who else has committed to the comp which can prove risky.
-Since the reveal of this new comp from Big Brother production, the house has been abuzz with conversation and contemplation on this twist.
+Paul encouraged Mark to play, according to BB19 spoilers from the live feeds, and that will entice Elena to also play in the competition.
+It seems that more will choose to play than not and the process to enlist for the competition is for houseguests to go upstairs to the Den of Temptation to announce whether or not they will play.
+This means they will announce without knowing who else has committed to the competition which can prove risky.
+Since the reveal of this new competition from Big Brother production, the house has been abuzz with conversation and contemplation on this twist.

 Likely Competing – Jason, Alex, Mark, Elena, Cody, Josh, Matt